PrettyKenobi/conLanguagizer/docs/dev/high-level-design.rst

 * Document

-  * Phonology using IPA_
+  * Phonetic inventory using IPA_

   * Able to include language's orthography

     * User can define their language's version of alphabetical-order

-  * Word pronunciation, definitions, and their part of speech
+  * Word pronunciation, definitions, and their syntax

     * Written in language's orthography if applicable